InMode Ltd. (INMD) and the Battle of Fundamentals vs. Technicals

-InMode Ltd. (NASDAQ:INMD) went up by 5.14% from its latest closing price compared to the recent 1-year high of $99.27.
-The company’s stock price has collected 5.18% of gains in the last five trading sessions.
+InMode Ltd. (NASDAQ:INMD) went down by -8.94% from its latest closing price compared to the recent 1-year high of $99.27.
+The company’s stock price has collected -23.44% of loss in the last five trading sessions.

 Is It Worth Investing in InMode Ltd. (NASDAQ :INMD) Right Now?